CircuitCraftsman/USB-to-SATA-bridge/README.md

  📍 JLC04161H-3313 controlled impedance PCB stackup.

 📍The small fan was used to cool down the main chip.
-It is optional.
+It is optional

 System Block Diagram